jaiesh-pahlajani/golang_prac/README.md

 - Select will block until any of the case statement is ready
 - With select we can implement timeout and non blocking communication
 - Select on nil channel will block forever

+###### Mutex
+- Used for protecting shared resources
+- Caches and states
+- Critical section represents the bottleneck between the goroutine.

+###### Atomic
+- Low level operations on memory
+- Lockless operations
+- Useful for counters

+###### Conditional variable
+- Conditional variable is used to synchronise execution of goroutines
+- Wait suspends the execution of goroutine
+- Signal wakes one goroutine waiting on c
+- Broadcast wakes all goroutines waiting on c